Development of a Complete Triple Action Injectable Treatment for Osteoarthritis

 Introduction

 Osteoarthritis (OA) is an incurable complex disease affecting an estimated 240 million people globally, including 40 million Europeans.
-OA is the fastest growing cause of disability due to an aging population and the obesity epidemic, affecting more people each year than cancer and heart disease.
+OA is the fastest growing cause of disability due to an aging population and the obesity epidemic, and it affects more people each year than cancer and heart disease.
 In knee OA, progressive degradation of bone and cartilage in the joint results in severe pain and reduced mobility.

 Current treatments for knee OA target only one aspect of the disease.
-However, recent scientific data highlight the need for multi-modal therapeutics to treat this complex condition.
-Furthermore, the limitations of existing treatments force 80% of patients to rely on strong, addictive pain medication.
+However, the most recent scientific data highlight the need for multi-modal therapeutics to treat this complex disease.
+Furthermore, the limitations of treatments force 80% of patients to rely on strong, addictive pain medication.

 Through the Hydrolieve ERC proof of concept grant, it was proven that Hydrobloc statistically significantly reduced pain sensations in an in vivo pain model.
 These exciting results led Dr. Alison Liddy to spin out Relevium Ltd.